Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: YouTube Popularity Prediction

-\paragraph{Models and Baseline.} We consider two $3$-dimensional PMBP models: \( \pmbp(3,2) \) and \( \pmbp(3,3) \).
-The former treats the tweets as a Hawkes dimension (see \cref{def:pmbp_definition}) and is thus susceptible to computational explosion for particularly high tweet counts given the quadratic complexity of computing cross- and self-excitation.
+{\bf{Models and Baseline:}} We consider two $3$-dimensional \pmbp models: \( \pmbp(3,2) \) and \( \pmbp(3,3) \).
+The former treats the tweets as a Hawkes dimension (see \cref{def:pmbp_definition}) and is thus susceptible to computational explosion for high tweet counts given the quadratic complexity of computing cross- and self-excitation.
 The latter is an inhomogeneous Poisson process with no self- or cross-exciting dimension.
-We, therefore, fit \( \pmbp(3,2) \) solely on videos that have less than 1000 tweets on days $1-90$; we fit \( \pmbp(3,3) \) on all videos considered.
+We, therefore, fit \( \pmbp(3,2) \) solely on videos that have less than 1000 tweets on days $1-90$; we fit \( \pmbp(3,3) \) on all videos.

-We use as baseline the Hawkes Intensity Process (HIP), the state-of-the-art in popularity prediction discussed in \cref{subsection:mbp}.
+We use as a baseline the Hawkes Intensity Process (HIP)\alexs{~\cite{Rizoiu2017}}, \pioc{a parametric popularity prediction model} discussed in \cref{section:background}.
 HIP, however, is designed for use in a forecasting setup.
 That is, HIP requires the actual counts of tweets and shares in the prediction window $[T^{train}, T^{test})$ to get forecasts for the view counts on $[T^{train}, T^{test})$.
-To adapt HIP for the prediction setup (\ie, the tweets and shares are not available at test time).
-We feed HIP for each of the days 91-120 the weighted average of the daily tweet and share counts on $1-90$, assigning higher weights to more recent data. \mar{What is the weighting function?
-We need to be transparent.}
+To adapt HIP for the prediction setup (\ie, the tweets and shares are not available at test time), we feed HIP for each of the days 91-120 the time-weighted average of the daily tweet and share counts on $1-90$, \ie $\frac{1}{\sum_{t=1}^{90} t} \sum_{t=1}^{90} t \cdot \#\text{tweets}(t)$ and $\frac{1}{\sum_{t=1}^{90} t} \sum_{t=1}^{90} t \cdot \#\text{shares}(t)$, which assigns a higher weight to more recent counts.

-\paragraph{Results.} \cref{fig:popularity-sample-12} shows \( \pmbp(3,2) \) and HIP fits for two sample videos from \actived.
-These graphs illustrate two advantages of PMBP over HIP.
-First, in addition to our prediction target (\ie, views), \( \pmbp(3,2) \) also provides a prediction for future share and tweet counts.
-As the PMBP process is a point process in each dimension, we are able to model the dynamics and predict counts in each dimension.
-In contrast, HIP is unable to do this as the model treats tweets and shares as purely exogenous input.
-Second, given that we sample the fitted PMBP process to predict future counts (see \cref{appendix:efficient_predictions}), we can quantify the uncertainty of our predictions by sampling from the multiple times and calculating the variance of the samples.

-A comparison of the performance of \( \pmbp(3,3) \), \( \pmbp(3,2) \), and HIP on the sample of \actived is shown in \cref{fig:popularity-comparison-1}.
-Over the entire sample, it is apparent that \( \pmbp(3,3) \) outperforms both \( \pmbp(3,2) \) and HIP.
-However, user activity is known to be long-tailed, thereby a majority of the videos in \actived do not have a lot of activity apart from the initial popularity spike around the upload time.
-As a result of this, it makes sense that the simplest model, \( \pmbp(3,3) \), fits best these flat trends as both \( \pmbp(3,2) \) and HIP would have a high propensity to overfit given little variation.